The Ultimate Guide to Japanese Steel Hairdressing Scissors

 Correct tension is critical.
 Too loose and the scissor will fold or push hair instead of cutting cleanly.
 Too tight and you'll fatigue your hand within hours.
 The tissue test is the gold standard: hold the scissor by one handle and let it hang vertically, then cut a single tissue.
 It should cut cleanly through the tissue approximately 60–70% of the way from the tip.
 If it cuts all the way through or if it fails to cut at all, adjust accordingly.
 Check tension daily — it takes five seconds and prevents 90% of cutting performance issues.

-Chapter 5: Choosing the Right Scissors for Your Career Stage
+Chapter 5: Choosing the Right Scissors for Your Workload and Situation

 5.1 Apprentice and Student Scissors: What to Look For (and What to Avoid)

 The biggest mistake apprentices make is buying cheap scissors "just to learn on" and upgrading later.
 Cheap steel teaches bad habits — you'll apply more force to compensate for a dull edge, develop incorrect hand positioning, and never learn what a properly sharp scissor feels like.
-The ShearGenius apprentice range starts under $200 and uses premium Japanese steel, with the same quality standards as their professional range.
-You learn on the same quality you'll use throughout your career, and the unconditional lifetime guarantee means it's genuinely the last entry-level scissor you'll ever buy.
+The ShearGenius apprentice range (Young Genius) starts at $250 and uses premium steel, with the same quality standards as their professional range.
+You learn on the same quality you'll use throughout your career, and the lifetime warranty against manufacturing defects means it's genuinely the only first scissor you'll ever need to buy.

 5.2 Mid-Career Professional: Building Your Scissor Kit

 A complete professional kit needs three scissors: a primary cutting scissor (6.0 inch offset for versatility), a thinning scissor (for blending and removing bulk without losing length), and a texturising scissor (for adding movement and removing weight from specific sections).
 All three should be the same steel grade for consistent maintenance schedules.
-ShearGenius offers bundles that pair these three at a reduced price point, with each scissor in Japanese steel and covered by the unconditional lifetime guarantee.
+ShearGenius offers bundles that pair these three at a reduced price point, with each scissor in this steel and covered by the lifetime warranty against manufacturing defects.

 5.3 Salon Owner: Equipping Your Team Without Breaking the Budget

 Outfitting multiple chairs with quality scissors is a significant investment.
 ShearGenius's direct-to-professional pricing means you can equip each stylist with professional-grade Japanese steel at 40–60% below what you'd pay through traditional distribution.
 SlicePay's zero-interest plans (10% deposit, 20 weekly payments) make it possible to upgrade your entire team without a large upfront cost.
-Every scissor carries the same unconditional lifetime guarantee regardless of whether it's purchased individually or as part of a team order.
+Every scissor carries the same lifetime warranty against manufacturing defects regardless of whether it's purchased individually or as part of a team order.

 Chapter 6: Left-Handed Scissors — Why "Reversed" Isn't Good Enough